Ian McKellen: Accolades and honours

 McKellen has received two Academy Award nominations for his performances in Gods and Monsters (1999), and The Lord of the Rings: The Fellowship of the Ring (2001).
-He has also received 5 Primetime Emmy Award nominations.
-McKellen has received two Tony Award nominations winning for Best Actor in a Play for his performance in Amadeus in 1981.
-He has also received 12 Laurence Olivier Awards (Olivier Awards) nominations winning 6 awards for his performances in Pillars of the Community (1977), The Alchemist (1978), Bent (1979), Wild Honey (1984), Richard III (1991), and Ian McKellen on Stage: With Tolkien, Shakespeare, Others and YOU (2020).
+He has received five Primetime Emmy Award nominations.
+McKellen has received two Tony Award nominations, winning for Best Actor in a Play for his performance in Amadeus in 1981.
+He has received 12 Olivier Award nominations, winning six awards for his performances in Pillars of the Community (1977), The Alchemist (1978), Bent (1979), Wild Honey (1984), Richard III (1991), and Ian McKellen on Stage: With Tolkien, Shakespeare, Others and YOU (2020).

-He has also received various honorary awards including Pride International Film Festival's Lifetime Achievement & Distinction Award in 2004 and the Olivier Awards's Society Special Award in 2006.
-He also received Evening Standard Awards The Lebedev Special Award in 2009.
-The following year he received an Empire Award's Empire Icon Award In 2017 he received the Honorary Award from the Istanbul International Film Festival.
+He has received honorary awards including Pride International Film Festival's Lifetime Achievement & Distinction Award in 2004 and the Olivier Awards' Society Special Award in 2006.
+He received The Lebedev Special Award in the 2009 Evening Standard Theatre Awards.
+The following year he received the Empire Awards' Empire Icon Award.
+In 2017 he received the Honorary Award from the Istanbul International Film Festival.
+McKellen was awarded an Honorary Fellowship of the British Shakespeare Association in 2020.

-McKellen was knighted in 1991 for services to the performing arts, and made a Companion of Honour for services to drama and to equality in the 2008 New Year Honours.
+McKellen was appointed a Commander of the Order of the British Empire (CBE) in the 1979 Birthday Honours, then knighted in the 1991 New Year Honours for services to the performing arts, and made a Member of the Order of the Companions of Honour (CH) in the 2008 New Year Honours for services to drama and to equality.